 Statement of Purpose

 The Statement of Purpose is an important part of the online application and is given careful consideration in the selection process.
 Be concise and specific in preparing your statement: give information that will aid the selection committee in evaluating your potential for completing a graduate program of study at UCSD.
-Check the department directory listing for specific content requirements and to verify whether your submission must be made online or is allowed in paper form.
+Check the department directory listing for specific content requirements.

 The online application allows you to upload your Statement of Purpose file.
 This file must be in PDF format and no larger than 2MB in size.